prayagnshah/Sound-Extraction/README.md

 5. Please open an issue if you have any questions or suggestions to add any features.

 6. I will keep on updating the code and making it more efficient.

+## Error Handling

+1. Log file will be created in the output folder with the name of `sound_extraction_logs.txt` which will show all the corrupted files which happened during the extraction process.

+2. This program will send the error message to the Sentry server to improve the user performace and to keep track of the errors.

 ## Important Notes